spyder-ide/spyder-docs/doc/first-steps.rst

 .. rst-class:: fasb fa-first-aid

-As a first step to solving your issue you can try some :doc:`basic-first-aid`.
+As a first step to solving your issue, you can try some :doc:`basic-first-aid`.

 .. rst-class:: fasb fa-heartbeat

-If Spyder won't launch check the :doc:`emergency-cpr` section and see if that clears it up.
+If Spyder won't launch, check the :doc:`emergency-cpr` section and see if that clears it up.

 .. rst-class:: fasb fa-user-md